metalevel-tech/js-simple-task-manager/README.md

 Simple JavaScript/React application it is a homework project, and currently it is:

-* Exercise of REST API Requests,
+* Exercise of REST API Requests

-* Node.js and Express,
+* Node.js and Express

-* React.js.
+* React.js

 ## Deploy and run